jkcshea/ivmte/vignettes/ivmte.md

 devtools::install_github("jkcshea/ivmte")
 ```

-Two additional packages are also required for **ivmte**:
+Up to four additional packages are also required for **ivmte**:

 1.  **splines2** for specifying models with polynomial splines.
 This
     package is available on CRAN.
 2. A package for solving linear programs.
-There are three options here:
+There are four options here:
     1. Gurobi and the Gurobi R package **gurobi**, which can be
         obtained from [Gurobi
         Optimization](http://www.gurobi.com/index).
 This option requires
         a Gurobi software license, which Gurobi Optimization offers at
         no cost to academic researchers.
+    2. MOSEK and the package **Rmosek**, which can be obtained from
+        [MOSEK ApS](https://www.mosek.com/).
+This option requires a
+        MOSEK software license, which MOSEK ApS offers at no cost to
+        academic researchers.
-    2. CPLEX and the package **cplexAPI**, which is available on CRAN.
+    3. CPLEX and the package **cplexAPI**, which is available on CRAN.
         CPLEX can be obtained from
         [IBM](https://www.ibm.com/analytics/cplex-optimizer).
 This
         option requires a CPLEX software license, which IBM offers at no
         cost to academic researchers.
-    3. MOSEK and the package **Rmosek**, which can be obtained from
-        [MOSEK ApS](https://www.mosek.com/).
-This option requires a
-        MOSEK software license, which MOSEK ApS offers at no cost to
-        academic researchers.
     4. The **lpSolveAPI** package, which is free and open-source, and
         available from CRAN.
 Note that **lpSolveAPI** is a wrapper for
         [lp\_solve](http://lpsolve.sourceforge.net/5.5/), which is no
         longer actively developed.
+3. A package for solving quadratically constrained quadratic programs.
+    **gurobi** and **Rmosek** are able to solve such programs. **ivmte**
+    can still be used if the user only has access to **cplexAPI** or
+    **lpSolveAPI**, but features of **ivmte** involving quadratically
+    constrained quadratic programs will not be available.
+4.  **lsei** for performing constrained least squares.
+This package is
+    available on CRAN.

 **ivmte** tries to automatically choose a solver from those available,
-with preference being given to Gurobi, CPLEX, and MOSEK.
+with preference being given to Gurobi, MOSEK, and CPLEX.
 We have
 provided the option to use **lpSolveAPI** because it appears to be the
 only interface for solving linear programs that can be installed solely
 through `install.packages`.
 However, we *strongly* recommend using
-Gurobi, CPLEX, or MOSEK, since these are actively developed, much more
+Gurobi, MOSEK, or CPLEX, since these are actively developed, much more
 stable, and typically an order of magnitude faster than **lpSolveAPI**.
 A very clear installation guide for Gurobi can be found
 [here](https://cran.r-project.org/package=prioritizr/vignettes/gurobi_installation.html)